Drew Miller (offensive lineman)

-Drew Miller (born July 6, 1985) is an American former college and professional football player who was center in the National Football League (NFL).
-He played college football for the University of Florida.
+Drew Miller (born July 6, 1985) is an American former professional football player who was center in the National Football League (NFL).
+He played college football for the Florida Gators.
 He was signed by the NFL's Jacksonville Jaguars as an undrafted free agent in 2008, and also played for the St. Louis Rams.

-Early years
+Early life

-Miller was born in Paducah, Kentucky in 1985.
+Miller was born in Paducah, Kentucky, in 1985.
 He attended Riverview High School in Sarasota, Florida, where he played high school football for the Riverview Rams.

 College career

-Miller received an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2004 to 2007.
+Miller received an athletic scholarship to attend the University of Florida in Gainesville, Florida, and played for coach Ron Zook and coach Urban Meyer's Gators teams from 2004 to 2007.
 He was a second-team All-Southeastern Conference (SEC) selection in 2006 and an honorable mention All-SEC pick in 2007.
 In 2006, Miller started fourteen consecutive games on the offensive line and the Gators posted a 12–1 record and won the BCS National Championship by defeating the Ohio State Buckeyes 41–14.
 Miller graduated from Florida with a bachelor's degree in anthropology in 2008.